Pacific Chorale

-Pacific Chorale, founded in 1968, is a professional chorus performing in Costa Mesa, California at the Renée and Henry Segerstom Concert Hall at Segerstrom Center for the Arts (formerly the Orange County Performing Arts Center).
+Pacific Chorale, founded in 1968, is a professional chorus performing in Costa Mesa, California at the Renée and Henry Segerstrom Concert Hall at Segerstrom Center for the Arts.

 Artistic director

 Pacific Chorale was founded as the Irvine Community Chorus and then the Irvine Master Chorale under the direction of Maurice Allard.
 John Alexander became the Chorale's music director in 1972.
 Alexander has held posts including Professor of Music and Director of Choral Studies in the California State University System for 35 years.
 He has conducted hundreds of performances of choirs and orchestras in 27 countries around the globe.
 In 2006 he was presented a Distinguished Faculty Member award from California State University, Fullerton.
 He is a past president of Chorus America (2001–2003).
 Other awards include the Helena Modjeska Cultural Legacy Award (2003) for lifetime achievement as an artistic visionary in the arts in Orange County, and Outstanding Individual Artist Award (2000) from Arts Orange County.
 After 45 years as the organization's leader, Alexander stepped down in June 2017.
 Assistant conductor Robert Istad succeeded him as artistic director.